oneaudit/openpoc/README.md

 * ✅ Automated continuous integration
 * ✅ Manual filtering using a deny/allow list approach
 * ✅ Trust score implementation based on the source
-* ❌ Date exploits using the commit date
+* ✅ Exploits are associated with the earliest commit date

 ```
 > Source: https://github.com/trickest/cve